 Tobacco smoke is considered a combustion pollutant, which is discussed in detail by Krauss and Crane.
 If you smoke, be sure that you have proper air filtration set up inside of your home to try and keep as much of the smoke out of the air as possible.

-Aside from this list, there are countless things you can do to help your dog remain healthy.
+Aside from this list, there are countless things you can do to help your dog remain healthy, including feeding a healthy diet and getting regular exercise.
 Best of all, it will help you be healthier, too!